David Scott Sloan

 Pre-liquidity Event Planning.
 Prior to a sale of a business or a major liquidity event, there are several wealth transfer opportunities that should be considered.
 Such strategies often focus on passing potential wealth to future generations in a tax-efficient manner.
 Mr. Sloan is often called upon to assist owners of businesses that are embarking upon such transactions to guide them in this critical pre-translation planning process.

 In addition to his active practice, Mr. Sloan holds many leadership positions both within the community and at Holland & Knight.
 Mr. Sloan currently serves as a Trustee of Berklee College of Music and formerly was the chairman of the Board of Trustees of The Boston Conservatory.
 During 2015-2016, Mr. Sloan led the merger of The Boston Conservatory with Berklee College of Music to create the most expansive and dynamic Performing Arts school in the United States.
 Mr. Sloan served on the firm’s Board of Directors for nine years and served as the Business Section’s Deputy Section Leader for 11 years.
 During Mr. Sloan’s tenure on the Board of Directors, he chaired the Board’s Strategic Planning Committee for over five years.
-Mr. Sloan is a fellow in the American College of Trust and Estate Counsel (ACTEC) and serves ACTEC as a member of the Massachusetts State Committee.
+Mr. Sloan is a fellow in the American College of Trust and Estate Counsel (ACTEC).

 Mr. Sloan has published numerous articles and has been quoted in several publications, including The Wall Street Journal, Bloomberg, Business Week, The New York Times, Fortune Magazine, Financial Planning Magazine, The Boston Business Journal, Private Wealth Management and the New York Law Journal.
 His opinions have been sought out on a variety of current tax issues and have aired on television and radio.